A simulation framework for SiPMs

-Figure \ref{fig:camera} depicts the photon camera hits produced by 20 Cherenkov rings and the MPPC's noise within a coincidence window of 5\,ns.
-The triggering system applies a majority voting threshold activating a MPPCa only if a minimum number of simultaneous hits have been detected on the MPPCa.
-Figure \ref{fig:comparison} compares the number of activated MPPCa during the event displayed in Fig. \ref{fig:camera} for thresholds of 3\,hits/MPPCa, 5\,hits/MPPCa, and 10\,hits/MPPCa.
-Each square in the trigger matrix represents an individual MPPCa, when it is fired the square is turned black.
+Figure \ref{fig:camera} depicts the photon camera hits produced by 20 Cherenkov rings and the camera noise within a coincidence window of 5\,ns.
+The triggering system applies a majority voting threshold activating a SiPM array only if a minimum number of simultaneous hits have been detected on it.
+Figure \ref{fig:comparison} compares the number of activated SiPM arrays during the event displayed in Fig. \ref{fig:camera} for thresholds of 3\,hits, 5\,hits, and 10\,hits per SiPM array.
+Each square in the trigger matrix represents an individual SiPM array, when it is fired the square is turned black.

-When the threshold is set to 3\,hits/MPPCa, the RICH detects MPPC noise as rings, false-positive events.
-For 5\,hits/MPPCa, all generated rings are well detected, but for 10\,hits/MPPCa some of them are missed.
+When the threshold is set to 3\,hits per SiPM array, the RICH detects noise as rings, false-positive events.
+For 5\,hits per SiPM array, all generated rings are well detected, but for 10\,hits per SiPM array some of them are missed.
 This example shows how this simulation framework can be used to assess the performance of a simple triggering system in a RICH in terms of signal detection efficiency and noise rejection.